Herzberg’s Two-Factor Theory Theory of Motivation and Hygiene

-He laid out 6 important factors as Motivational factors and in their order of importance, they are Achievements, Recognition, the Nature of the work, Responsibility, Advancement and Growth.
-An employee if he is recognized by let’s say employee of the year for the hard work he has put in, then that employee himself will be satisfied and will be motivated.
+He laid out 6 important factors as Motivational factors and in their order of importance, they are Achievements, Recognition, the Nature of the work, Responsibility, Advancement, and Growth.
+An employee if he is recognized by let’s say an employee of the year for the hard work he has put in, then that employee himself will be satisfied and will be motivated.
 An institution of such an award every year will make other employees strive for that and will motivate them as well.

 Factors for Dissatisfaction – Hygiene

-Hygiene factors referred to those job factors that does not positively ensure satisfaction or motivation over a stretch of time, but are those factors when absent causes dissatisfaction and lowering of morale.
+Hygiene factors referred to those job factors that do not positively ensure satisfaction or motivation over a stretch of time but are those factors when absent causes dissatisfaction and lowering of morale.
 These factors are not positive actors allowing for increased motivation but are positive reasons why an employee should not be dissatisfied with his job.
 These factors are also known as Dissatisfiers or Maintenance Factors because of the fact that it dealt with the metric of dissatisfaction.

-He laid down six important hygiene factor in terms of its importance as Company Policy, Supervision, Relationship with the Boss, Work Conditions, Salary and Relationship with peers.
+He laid down six important hygiene factors in terms of its importance as Company Policy, Supervision, Relationship with the Boss, Work Conditions, Salary and Relationship with peers.
 For instance, if the business had a very rigid and unaccommodating company policy it meant dissatisfaction whereas a company policy flexible enough to give breathing space did not cause dissatisfaction.
 Similarly, secure work conditions meant no dissatisfaction and dangerous and unsafe ones meant dissatisfaction

 There are apparently more reasons causing dissatisfaction than satisfaction.
-Factors commonly observed that cause dissatisfaction as per the theory and are called Hygiene include unfair company policies, relationship with supervisor, micro management, compensation, working conditions, peer set, job security, status etc.
+Factors commonly observed that cause dissatisfaction as per the theory and are called Hygiene include unfair company policies, relationship with supervisor, micromanagement, compensation, working conditions, peer set, job security, status, etc.

 Both factors are independent of each other